Dilip Kumar – A Tribute to a Legend who left us today!

 You will live on in our hearts forever Mr. Dilip Kumar. a.ka.
 Mohammad Yusuf Khan.

 Here’s what you need to know about the actor who has won the most Filmfare awards to date!

 Dilip Kumar still has an ancestral home in Pakistan that might be turned into a heritage site by the KPK govt very soon.

-2. He holds mastery in Urdu, English, Hindi, Hindko, Pashtu & others.
+2. He held mastery in Urdu, English, Hindi, Hindko, Pashtu & others.